-- See also supra 2 (on admissibility). - Facts: see supra 2. - Main question: Must Articles 3(2) and 4(3) EAW FD be interpreted as meaning that a decision of a Public Prosecutor's Office, which terminated an investigation opened against an unknown person, during which the person who is the subject of the EAW was interviewed as a witness only, may be relied on for the purpose of refusing to execute that EAW? - CJEU's reply: Neither Article 3(2) EAW FD nor Article 4(3) EAW FD can be relied upon in the present case.
-The CJEU's main arguments: - Article 3(2) EAW FD (mandatory ground for non-recognition) cannot be relied upon in the present case. - This provision reflects the ne bis in idem principle, enshrined in Article 50 Charter (para 39); - This provision requires that the requested person has been "finally judged" (para 40) which implies that criminal proceedings had previously been instituted against the requested person (para 43, with reference to Mantello); - The principle does not extend to persons who were merely interviewed in the course of a criminal investigation, such as witnesses (para 44); - As no criminal proceedings were brought against AY, he cannot have been considered to have been finally judged within the meaning of Article 3(2) EAW FD (para 45). - ➤ Article 4(3) EAW FD (including three optional grounds for non-recognition) cannot be relied upon in the present case. - The first ground "the executing judicial authority may refuse to execute the EAW where the judicial authorities of the executing Member State have decided not to prosecute for the offence on which the EAW is based" is not applicable as the Hungarian decision does not concern the discontinuance of criminal proceedings (paras 48-49);

-- The second ground "the executing judicial authority may refuse to execute the EAW where, in the executing Member State, the judicial authorities have decided to halt proceedings in respect of the offence on which the EAW is based" is not applicable as the Hungarian decision which halted the proceedings was not taken in respect of the requested person (paras 50-60); - The third ground "the executing judicial authority may refuse to execute the EAW where a final judgment has been passed upon the requested person in a Member State, in respect of the same acts, which prevents further proceedings" is not applicable as the conditions for its application are not fulfilled (para 61-62).
+- > See also supra 2 (on admissibility).

+- Facts.
+See supra 2.

+- ➤ Main question.
+Must Articles 3(2) and 4(3) EAW FD be interpreted as meaning that a decision of a public prosecutor's office which terminated an investigation opened against an unknown person, during which the person who is the subject of the EAW was interviewed as a witness only, may be relied on for the purpose of refusing to execute that EAW?

+- > CJEU's reply.
+Neither Article 3(2) EAW FD nor Article 4(3) EAW FD can be relied on in the present case.
+The CJEU's main arguments follow. - Article 3(2) EAW FD (mandatory ground for non-recognition) cannot be relied on in the present case: - this provision reflects the ne bis in idem principle, enshrined in Article 50 Charter (para 39); - this provision requires that the requested person has been 'finally judged' (para 40), which implies that criminal proceedings had previously been instituted against the requested person (para 43, with reference to Mantello); - the principle does not extend to persons who were merely interviewed in the course of a criminal investigation, such as witnesses (para 44); - because no criminal proceedings were brought against AY, he cannot have been considered to have been finally judged within the meaning of Article 3(2) EAW FD (para 45). - Article 4(3) EAW FD (including three optional grounds for non-recognition) cannot be relied on in the present case: - the first ground, 'the executing judicial authority may refuse to execute the EAW where the judicial authorities of the executing Member State have decided not to prosecute for the offence on which the EAW is based', is not applicable as the Hungarian decision does not concern the discontinuance of criminal proceedings (paras 48 and 49); - the second ground, 'the executing judicial authority may refuse to execute the EAW where, in the executing Member State, the judicial authorities have decided to halt proceedings in respect of the offence on which the EAW is based', is not applicable as the Hungarian decision which halted the proceedings was not taken in respect of the requested person (paras 50-60); - the third ground, 'the executing judicial authority may refuse to execute the EAW where a final judgment has been passed on the requested person in a Member State, in respect of the same acts, which prevents further proceedings', is not applicable as the conditions for its application are not fulfilled (paras 61 and 62).

-7.4.
-In absentia judgments
+7.4 In absentia judgments